 How to participate in the creation of an efficient clinical protocol

-At Transparency Life Sciences, we believe that with your direct input we can design clinical protocols that are more efficient, patient-centric and less expensive.
+At Transparency Life Sciences, we believe that with your involvement, we can design clinical protocols that are more efficient, patient-centric and less expensive.
 Our goal is to achieve a 60-80% reduction in overall trial costs.

-We base our company on three pillars of excellence that include:
+We base our company upon three pillars of excellence:

 To that end, we request that our members follow these ethical and professional guidelines: